shaarron/feature-flags-infrastructure/README.md

 # feature-flags-infrastructure

-A collection of Terraform configurations that provision AWS infrastructure for feature-flags app.
+A collection of Terraform configurations that provision AWS infrastructure for [feature-flags-service]([feature-flags-app](https://github.com/shaarron/feature-flags-service)).

 ## Repository layout